 In any case, even an accepted proposal would not stand much chance of being put into effect this late in the year.
-Father Mc-Carragher said it was his guess that the decision would be made in the summer anyway.
+Father Mc-Carragher said it was his guess in the summer anyway.
+It is also possible that the new expanded Board of Trustees may consider any decision of the Administration before it can be put into effect.
+The Board can review any proposal which is part of major that the decision would be made at your bookseller